vi66ko/practice_from_freecodecamp.org/README.md

 # Practice from freecodecamp.org
-This repository is a just practice of the tanks in the freecodecamp.org
+This repository is a just practice of the exercise in the freecodecamp.org